PatrickCVest/CSLisp/README.md

 \+
 ```(+ expr1 epr2)```
-.Returns the sum of expressions.
+*Returns the sum of expressions.
 The expressions must be numbers

 \-
 ```(+ expr1 epr2)```